Crime in Atlanta: Human trafficking

 Since Atlanta has “the same ready access to commercial air and ground routes that draws businesses and travelers to Atlanta also entices criminals engaged in human trafficking”.
 There are numerous events and conventions in Atlanta that bring many people to the city which also amplifies the issue.

+In 2023, Atlanta ranked second only behind Washington, D.C. in human trafficking activity.
+The majority of gangs in Atlanta are involved in human trafficking.
+The average age of a child being bought and sold is between 12 and 14 years old.